-Sumatra, the world's sixth-largest island, spans over 1,200 miles in the western part of Indonesia and is split across the middle by the Equator.
-The few tourists who brave Medan's pollution — it's the third-largest city in Indonesia — are rewarded with jungle trekking, active volcanoes, and friendly indigenous people who no longer behead and devour visitors as their ancestors once did.
+The few tourists who brave Medan's pollution — it's the third-largest city in Indonesia — are rewarded with jungle trekking, active volcanoes, orangutan sightings, and friendly indigenous people who have long moved past beheading and devouring visitors as their ancestors once did.

-Despite the close geographical proximity to Penang and Singapore, North Sumatra has managed to remain wilder... and more inviting than ever for travelers who know there's more to Indonesia than just Bali.
+Don't let the close geographical proximity to Kuala Lumpur and...
+Singapore fool you: North Sumatra has managed to remain wilder and more inviting than ever for travelers who know there's more to Indonesia than just Bali.

-Danau Toba is the world's largest volcanic lake and was formed during a cataclysmic eruption.
-So much matter thrown into the air during the explosion actually affected the earth's climate for years and is thought to have killed off a large portion of the population.
+Danau Toba, the world's largest volcanic lake, was formed thousands of years ago during a cataclysmic eruption.
+So much matter was thrown into the air during the explosion that it actually affected the earth's climate for years and is thought to have killed off a majority of the population at that time.

-Despite the extreme depth, the lake stays comfortable for swimming because somewhere deep below that shimmering surface, fire and magma are still meeting water.
-Healthy minerals are pushed into the water, giving another great reason to take a dip.
+Despite the extreme depths of over 1,600 feet in some places, the lake stays comfortable for swimming because somewhere deep below that shimmering surface, fire and magma rise to meet water.
+Healthy minerals are pushed into the water — another great reason to take a dip.

-As if Lake Toba wasn't interesting enough, a new island has formed in the center of the lake: Samosir Island.
-Pulau Samosir is home to the friendly Batak people, descendants of headhunting tribes.
+As if Lake Toba wasn't interesting enough, a new island has formed in the center of the lake: Samosir Island (Pulau Samosir).
+It's literally being pushed upward as a new cone by the pressure of the volcano.
+Pulau Samosir is home to the friendly Batak people, descendants of the indigenous tribesmen who inhabited the area.

-Samosir Island is actually an island within an island.
-The enjoyable things to do there and a tranquil setting are enough to keep travelers around far longer than planned.
-Local residents are always willing to share their culture; impromptu guitar-and-singing sessions break out... almost nightly.
+The enjoyable things to do on Samosir Island and a tranquil setting are enough to keep... travelers around far longer than planned.
+Local residents are always willing to share their culture; impromptu guitar-and-singing sessions break out almost nightly.

 What better place to relax for a while than on an island (Samosir) that's on an island (Sumatra)?

-Bukit Lawang, a small, riverside village to the north of Medan, is the base in North Sumatra for jungle trekking in Gunung Leuser National Park.
+Bukit Lawang, a small, riverside village northwest of Medan, is the base in North Sumatra for jungle trekking in Gunung Leuser National Park.

 Visitors to the national park have a chance of seeing semi-wild orangutans that have been reintroduced back into the wild.
-A lucky few get to see wild orangutans, more so if time is alloted to trek deeper into the national park and spend at least a night.
+A lucky few get to see wild orangutans if they're willing to walk deeper into the jungle.
+Chances of seeing wild orangutans improve a lot if you spend at least one night.

-A whole host of other endangered species (including tigers) takes refuge inside the national park, mostly because so much habitat has been lossed to palm oil plantations.
+A whole host of other endangered species (including tigers) takes refuge inside the national park, mostly because so much habitat has been lost to palm oil plantations.

 River tubing, jungle trekking, and a serene setting are well worth braving Bukit Lawang's ferocious mosquito population.

-Although perhaps not the most exciting town (a large cabbage is one of the key monuments), Berastagi serves as base for climbing two of Sumatra's most attractive volcanoes: Gunung Sibayak and Gunung Sinabung.
+Although perhaps not the most exciting town (a large cabbage is one of the key monuments), Berastagi once served as base for climbing two of Sumatra's most attractive volcanoes: Gunung Sibayak and Gunung Sinabung.
+Gunung Sinabung, the larger of the two, has been too active with eruptions since 2013 to allow for climbing.

 Berastagi, around three hours from Medan, is a great place to visit traditional Karo houses to learn more about local culture.